LambdaSchool/Android_Sprint7Challenge_AnimatedRating/README.md

 <img src="animatedRatingBar_app_new.gif" width="300">

 This is a recording demonstrating the base functionality of the app.
-Use what we've learned to make it look better.
+AFTER YOU HAVE COMPLETED ALL THE REQUIREMENTS, Use what we've learned to make it look better.

 ## Requirements